 When it comes to finding the best school holiday activities in Sydney, we have you covered.
 It can be tough for parents to continually come up with school holiday ideas with everything else we have to do as parents and sometimes even getting out of the house can be a struggle!
 So leave the school holiday fun to us and you just chose what works best for you and your family.

-Sydney is a wonderfully diverse and vibrant city in New South Wales, with a range of spring school holiday activities on offer, from shows to museum to days out for the whole family.
+Sydney is a wonderfully diverse and vibrant city in New South Wales, with a range of December/January summer school holiday activities on offer, from shows to museum to days out for the whole family.
 Sydney locals are incredibly lucky to have both the ocean and the mountains on our doorstep and with so many things to do in school holidays in Sydney, we really are spoiled for choice.

 Kids school holiday activities don’t have to be a chore, you can stay at home (check out our stay at home ideas included below) or check out the latest kids movies out now or plan for a BIG day out.
 So no matter the weather, you will find something to entertain children of all ages with our list of school holiday activities in Sydney.